dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 making it into the string buffer, and "garbling the keys".

-I had mostly been testing with one request at a time, but once I started to script sending requests to the test `memcached` instance, the pattern became much more obvious.
+I had mostly been testing with one request at a time, but once I started to script sending requests to the test Memcached instance, the pattern became much more obvious.

 In the case of the string, it is meant to be a pointer from its `const char *`